 Mary Beth Vitale has served as a member of our board of directors since September 2019.
 She currently serves as chair of Pareteum, Inc., a publicly traded company and GEHA, a VEBA health insurer where she chairs the Risk and Technology Committee.
 Ms. Vitale also served on the board of directors of CoBiz Financial, a publicly traded national commercial bank, from 2005 to 2018.
 Ms. Vitale co-founded Pellera, LLC., a consulting firm specializing in cybersecurity and board governance to boards of directors, in 2001.
-She joined the National Board of Women Corporate Directors in October 2020.
-Previously, she had served as President, CEO and Chairman of the Board of WestwindMedia.com, President and Chief Operating Officer of RMI.NET, and President-Western States and corporate officer for AT&T. Ms. Vitale is past Chairman of the Board of Directors of the National Association of Corporate Directors (NACD) local chapter and has also been recognized as an NACD Board Leadership Fellow and SEC qualified financial expert.
+Previously, she had served as President, CEO and Chair of the Board of WestwindMedia.com, President and Chief Operating Officer of RMI.NET, and President-Western States and corporate officer for AT&T. She joined the Global Board of Women Corporate Directors in October 2020.
+Ms. Vitale is past Chair of the Board of Directors of the National Association of Corporate Directors (NACD) local chapter and has also been recognized as an NACD Board Leadership Fellow. earned the Director Certification and is a SEC qualified financial expert.
 She currently is a faculty member for the NACD in board governance and cyber security training.
+She is also a Co-Chair and founder of the Women Corporate Directors, Colorado Chapter.
 In 2020, she was selected as one of the top 100 directors by the NACD.
 Ms. Vitale also earned the CERT Certificate in Cybersecurity Oversight from the Software Engineering Institute, which demonstrates her commitment to advanced cybersecurity literacy to the Company, investors and regulators.
 She received her bachelor's degree from Hillsdale College; a master's degree from the University of Colorado; and an Advanced Management certificate from the Wharton School.

-The Nominating and Governance Committee believes that Ms. Vitale's financial and cybersecurity expertise enables her to make valuable contributions to the board of directors.
+The Nominating and Governance Committee believes that Ms. Vitale's financial, business development and cybersecurity expertise enables her to make valuable contributions to the board of directors.